Canadian Future Party

-The Canadian Future Party (CFP; Parti avenir canadien, PAC) is a federal political party in Canada that was officially launched in August 2024.
+The Canadian Future Party (CFP; Parti avenir canadien, PAC) is a federal political party in Canada that was founded in September 2023 and officially launched in August 2024.
 It describes itself as being politically centrist, campaigning on a economically liberal and socially liberal platform.
 The party's founding leader is Dominic Cardy, a former Progressive Conservative cabinet minister in New Brunswick who had previously led the New Brunswick New Democratic Party.

 History

 The Canadian Future Party emerged from the Centre Ice Conservatives who were co-founded by former Conservative leadership candidate Rick Peterson in April 2022 as a pressure group within the Conservative Party of Canada in the lead up to the 2022 Conservative Party of Canada leadership election.
 Their aim was to moderate the rightward shift the party was on.
-Centre Ice Conservatives initially included figures such as former BC Liberal premier Christy Clark, former Conservative minister Peter Kent and National Post columnist Tasha Kheiriddin as supporters.
+Centre-right Conservatives initially included figures such as former BC Liberal premier Christy Clark, former Conservative minister Peter Kent and National Post columnist Tasha Kheiriddin as supporters.
 The group left the party as a result of the election of Pierre Poilievre as leader and changed its name to Centre Ice Canadians in an attempt to appeal to disaffected Liberals as well as Conservatives.

 On September 20, 2023, it was announced that, after months of discussion, the group would be forming a political party to contest elections.
 Former New Brunswick cabinet minister Dominic Cardy became interim leader of the party.
 On February 6, 2024, it was announced that Denis Blanchette had joined their national council.
 He is a former New Democratic Party MP and was the first president of the New Democratic Party of Quebec.
 The party announced the formation of an internal youth council on February 21, 2024.

 The party applied to be registered by Elections Canada and was recognized by the agency as an "eligible party" on July 22, 2024, and became officially registered on August 8, 2024.
 The party was officially launched at an August 14, 2024 press conference.

 In July 2024, interim leader Dominic Cardy was arrested at a pro-Palestinian protest in Toronto for disturbing the peace after chanting "Free Palestine from Hamas".

 On July 29, 2024, the party announced its intention to run candidates in the federal by-elections in LaSalle—Émard—Verdun and Elmwood—Transcona scheduled for September 16, 2024.
 On August 14, 2024, Mark Khoury was announced as the party's candidate for the LaSalle—Émard—Verdun by-election.
 Zbig Strycharz was later announced as its standard-bearer in Elmwood—Transcona.

-The party elected its first leader Dominic Cardy at its founding convention in November 2024.
+The party elected its first leader Dominic Cardy at its founding convention on November 9, 2024.
 112 delegates attended the event.

 The party's executive director is Cardy's wife, Julie Smith.